 Elvis first performed this song live in December 1955, telling club owner Rob King, "This is gonna be my first hit."

-This reportedly caused widespread panic among RCA executives when they heard it.
-"They all told me it didn't sound like anything, it didn't sound like his other records and I'd better not release it, better go back and record it again," producer Steve Sholes later stated.
+"They all told me it didn't sound like anything, it didn't sound like his other records and I'd better not release it, better go back and record it again," producer Steve Sholes said.

 This earned Elvis his first gold record, given for sales of over one million.

 This was inducted into the Grammy Hall of Fame in 1995.